Learning Support

 Learning Support in Middle School

-The Learning Support Program seeks to help all students reach their maximum potential, and all students are welcome to receive help from the program.
-Specific hands-on support available to students includes assistance with study techniques and time management skills, developing stronger reading comprehension, extending memory skills, and organization.
-Our Learning Skills Classes are open to students in Middle School in need of additional academic support.
-Outcomes in these classes are yearlong and mastery is dependent on the level of executive functioning of each student throughout the course.
-Most students remain in Learning Skills for all four years of Middle School, although some students can matriculate out of the class and introduce a World Language to their schedule.
+Middle School Learning Support seeks to help all students reach their maximum potential, and any student is welcome to receive help from the program.
+Specific hands-on support available to students includes assistance with study techniques and time management skills, developing stronger reading comprehension, extending memory skills, and organizational strategies.
+In addition, our Skills for Learning classes are open to Middle School students in need of targeted academic support.
+Outcomes in these classes are yearlong, and mastery is dependent on the level of executive functioning of each student throughout the course.
+Based on progress, students may have the opportunity to enroll in a World Language class at the start of a new school year.

 List of 9 items.